KaiJun1314/AIPM-Facial-Recognition-System/PMP_PLAN/A-PROJECT_SUMMARY.md

 + MOHD BRUCE LEE BIN MUSTAPA B032010120

 ### Objectives:
-+ To develop an artificial intelligence system that are able to detect Malaysia car number plate
++ To develop an artificial intelligence system that are able to Human face
-+ To develop a system that are able to recognize the character of the car number plate
++ To develop a system that are able to recognize the character of the human face and identify the authorized person
 + To develop an application programming interface (API) for the future ease of use as the integration module

 <br><br>